AdithyaSanyal/Text_Summarizer/README.md

 # Text-Summarizer
 Abstractive and extractive text summarizer.

 The abstractive text summarizer is done using the T5Tokenizer.

 The extractive text summarizer is done with the help of glove word embeddings.
 Along with this other NLP libraries like nltk used.

+Link for glove word embeddings: https://www.kaggle.com/danielwillgeorge/glove6b100dtxt